Narcissistic personality disorder: Signs and symptoms

-Individuals with narcissistic personality disorder may be grandiose or self-loathing, extraverted or socially isolated, captains of industry or unable to maintain steady employment, model citizens or prone to antisocial activities.NPD is complex and far from uniform in its presentation and consequences.
-Empirical evidence suggests several subtypes of NPD may exist (see the Subtypes section below), but in general the disorder is known to have grandiose ("thick-skinned") and vulnerable ("thin-skinned") expressions.
+NPD is complex and far from uniform in its presentation and consequences.
+Empirical evidence suggests several subtypes of NPD may exist (see the Subtypes section below), but in general, the disorder is known to have grandiose ("thick-skinned") and vulnerable ("thin-skinned") expressions.

-Grandiose, thick-skinned NPD patients show a sense of uniqueness or superiority, attitudes of entitlement, a belief that others envy their abilities or status, low empathy, social dominance, superficial charm, disdainfulness or snobbery, and an exploitative interpersonal style characterised by manipulation and selfishness.
+Grandiose, thick-skinned NPD patients show a sense of uniqueness or superiority, attitudes of entitlement, a belief that others envy their abilities or status, low empathy, social dominance, superficial charm, disdainfulness or snobbery, and an exploitative interpersonal style characterized by manipulation and selfishness.

-Vulnerable, thin-skinned individuals with NPD also show entitlement, selfishness and low empathy, but uniquely demonstrate feelings of shame and inferiority, are envious of others' abilities or status, tend to be shy, paranoid, vindictive, and emotionally dependent on admiration, and show extreme rage and hostility in response to rejection and criticism.
+Vulnerable, thin-skinned individuals with NPD also show entitlement, selfishness and low empathy, but uniquely, they demonstrate feelings of shame and inferiority, are envious of others' abilities or status, tend to be shy, paranoid, vindictive, and emotionally dependent on admiration, and show extreme rage and hostility in response to rejection and criticism.
+This behavior stems from low self-esteem, a need for admiration and validation, and social belonging.

-While vulnerable-type patients typically show extreme distress and dysfunction, grandiose variants tend to be associated with greater psychological wellbeing, often manifesting dysfunction by occupational conflict, harming others, antisocial behaviour or emotional strain resulting from perfectionism.
+While vulnerable-type patients typically show extreme distress and dysfunction, grandiose variants tend to be associated with greater psychological wellbeing, often manifesting dysfunction by occupational conflict, harming others, antisocial behavior or emotional strain resulting from perfectionism.

-It is often theorised that some patients may oscillate between grandiosity and vulnerability.
-While some evidence suggests that grandiose individuals show occasional reactive anger (a vulnerable trait), but narcissistically vulnerable individuals do not show signs of grandiosity, most studies show the vulnerable individuals show occasional bouts of grandiosity, but narcissistically grandiose individuals show few or no signs of vulnerability.
+It is often theorized that some patients may oscillate between grandiosity and vulnerability.
+While some evidence suggests that grandiose individuals show occasional reactive anger (a vulnerable trait), but narcissistically vulnerable individuals do not show signs of grandiosity, most studies show the vulnerable individuals show occasional bouts of grandiosity, narcissistically grandiose individuals show few or no signs of vulnerability.